anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #pavrt title='Representation of trigger to create PVR' artwork-align="left"}

-The pledge provisionally accepts the agent-provided-proximity-registrar-cert, as it can only verify it once it has received the voucher.
+The pledge provisionally accepts the agent-provided-proximity-registrar-cert, it SHOULD verify it after a voucher is received.
 The pledge will be unable to verify the agent-signed-data itself as it does not possess the LDevID(RegAgt) certificate and the domain trust has not been established at this point of the communication.
-It can be done, after the voucher has been received.
+It SHOULD be done, after the voucher has been received.

-The agent-signed-data is a JOSE object and contains the following information:
+The agent-signed-data is a JSON-in-JWS object and contains the following information:

 The header of the agent-signed-data contains: